Codecademy/docs/content/cpp/concepts/math-functions/terms/floor/floor.md

 ---
 Title: "floor()"
-Description: "Returns the first whole number that is less than or equal to the argument.
-Argument must be a double/float/long double, and the return value will be same datatype."
+Description: "Returns the first whole number that is less than or equal to the argument."
 Subjects:
   - "Computer Science"
 Tags: